-The fund's cash flow from dealing with members for the first time showed a net outflow in the year.
-During the year, the Fund received £59.3m in contributions and transfers in and paid out £60.1m in benefits and payments to leavers.
-This showed a net withdrawals of £828k from dealing with members.
-The total income to the Fund was £91.2m and the total expenditure incurred was £63.7m (68.5m - with the management fee deducted at source).
+The fund's cash flow from dealing with members showed a net outflow in the year.
+During the year, the Fund received £48.9m in contributions and transfers in and paid out £57m in benefits and payments to leavers.
+This showed a net withdrawals of £8m from dealing with members.
+The total income to the Fund was £91.8m and the total expenditure incurred was £59.4m).